 Sammy’s chicken n’ waffle £16 was advertised as “Harlem style fried chicken established in 1930”.
 I assume that the recipe had been handed down though generations as it’s that good.
-But what we got were wintry cold pieces of soggy chicken, pickled cucumber and purple slaw were placed on top making things more dank-laden – I couldn’t help shaking my head in anger.
+But what we got were wintry cold pieces of soggy chicken, pickled cucumber with some purple slaw placed on top making things soggy – I couldn’t help shaking my head in anger.
 When you get beyond the insipid batter, the chicken was also quite rubbery – almost eraser like.
 The “rooster sauce” gets lost too as does the smoked maple.
 Oh and the less said about the lifeless waffle the better.

 Things got markedly better with fry fish brick lane £19.
-Buttery seabass is coated in a crispy batter, the steam puffs out of it after the intial crunch of breaking into the crisp shell.
+Buttery seabass is coated in a crispy batter, the steam puffs out of it after the initial snap of breaking into the crisp shell.
 Puy lentils and a bhaji of sorts nestle in a subtle tandoori bisque which makes the fish sing.
 It was the best thing we ate by a country mile so far.

 Mac and cheese with cheddar and collards £6 was an insult to the kind.
 The sauce was thin and insipid, needless to say I didn’t want get a second mouthful in.
 What is one of the pleasures in life becomes a punishment.